near/boilerplate-template-js/README.md

 The original setup of this repository is by [Dmitriy Sheleg](https://github.com/shelegdmitriy).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/shelegdmitriy/test-boilerplate-template/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/near/boilerplate-template/contributors).

 ## Security

-test-boilerplate-template follows good practices of security, but 100% security cannot be assured. test-boilerplate-template is provided **"as is"** without any **warranty**.
+Boilerplate Template React follows good practices of security, but 100% security cannot be assured.
+Boilerplate Template React is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._